General Tso’s Chicken Recipe

 - Ginger and garlic – Use fresh, not powders.
 It makes a huge difference in flavor.

-- Chilly flakes - Use the amount that works for your family.
-Use more if you want it spicier or less as per your taste.
+- Chilly flakes – Use the amount that works for your family.
+Use more if you want it spicier or less, depending on your taste.

-- Hoisin sauce - Can be found in most supermarkets these days.
+- Hoisin sauce – You can find it in most supermarkets these days.
 Look in the Asian cooking section.
 If not, look for an Asian grocery store near you.

-- Soy sauce - I use the low sodium one since it's less salty.
-If you use the regular soy sauce, reduce or omit salt in the recipe as required.
-Do not use dark soy suace as it will over power the rest of the ingredinets.
+- Soy sauce – I use the low-sodium one since it’s less salty.
+If you use regular soy sauce, reduce or omit salt in the recipe as required.
+Do not use dark soy sauce, as it will overpower the rest of the ingredients.

 - Sesame oil – Adds the heat and smell of Asian cooking you get in Chinese restaurants.

-- Marinate chicken - Cut chicken into bite-size pieces.
+- Marinate chicken – Cut chicken into bite-sized pieces.
 Season the chicken with salt and pepper.
 Add the egg, rice flour, cornstarch, salt, and pepper.
 Combine well.

 Pro tip – If possible, marinate the chicken for 15 to 30 minutes up to 3 hours.